cozy/cozy-client/docs/relationships.md

 ## What are relations in Cozy-Client?

-CouchDb is a document store.
+CouchDB is a document store.
 It does not materialize relations between documents.
 We do, however, have a standardized way of describing relations between cozy documents.
 This allows Cozy-Client to give us some automation.

 ### In CouchDB

-To materialize relations, we use a special key inside the document named [`relationships`](https://github.com/cozy/cozy-doctypes#relationships).
-Please see the cozy-doctypes documentation for the exact syntax.
+To materialize relations, we use a special key inside the document named `relationships`.
+Please see the cozy-doctypes [documentation](https://github.com/cozy/cozy-doctypes/#relationships) for the exact syntax.

 ```javascript
 {